Lua: C API

 Lua is intended to be embedded into other applications, and provides a C API for this purpose.
 The API is divided into two parts: the Lua core and the Lua auxiliary library.
-The Lua API's design eliminates the need for manual reference management in C code, unlike Python's API.
-The API, like the language, is minimalistic.
-Advanced functionality is provided by the auxiliary library, which consists largely of preprocessor macros which assist with complex table operations.
+The Lua API's design eliminates the need for manual reference counting (management) in C code, unlike Python's API.
+The API, like the language, is minimalist.
+Advanced functions are provided by the auxiliary library, which consists largely of preprocessor macros which assist with complex table operations.

 The Lua C API is stack based.
-Lua provides functions to push and pop most simple C data types (integers, floats, etc.) to and from the stack, as well as functions for manipulating tables through the stack.
+Lua provides functions to push and pop most simple C data types (integers, floats, etc.) to and from the stack, and functions to manipulate tables through the stack.
 The Lua stack is somewhat different from a traditional stack; the stack can be indexed directly, for example.
 Negative indices indicate offsets from the top of the stack.
 For example, −1 is the top (most recently pushed value), while positive indices indicate offsets from the bottom (oldest value).
 Marshalling data between C and Lua functions is also done using the stack.
 To call a Lua function, arguments are pushed onto the stack, and then the lua_call is used to call the actual function.
 When writing a C function to be directly called from Lua, the arguments are read from the stack.

 Here is an example of calling a Lua function from C: